rlleshi/MachineLearning/README.md

 The task is to build an NN model which can predict autism.
 The model achieves a 99% acuracy rate on the testing set.

 # Deep Neural Nets
+The task is to predict whether a bank customer will leave the bank given a bunch of features.
+The DL model was built using Keras and hyperparameter optimization was performed using [talos](https://github.com/autonomio/talos)